Nuggets Coach Mike Malone Calls The Lakers 'A Good Defensive Team' - Lakers Nation

 — Greg Beacham (@gregbeacham) November 20, 2017

-17 games in, the Lakers’ growth on defense has been nothing short of incredible.
+Seventeen games in, the Lakers’ growth on defense has been nothing short of incredible.
 After ranking last in the league in defensive efficiency for the last two years and setting a franchise-low in the metric last season, the Lakers have suddenly morphed into a defensive juggernaut that strangles opponents’ best actions and forces them into bad looks.

 The Lakers’ defensive transformation is a feather in the cap for head coach Luke Walton, who appears to finally be making progress on getting the young Lakers to take pride in both ends of the floor, a positive sign for his ability to develop players moving forward.